Seven Principles For Managing Contractors

 Whilst the contractor above was a sole trader, a carpet factory contracted out the inspection of their pressure vessels to one of the biggest names in the inspection service industry.
 Surely they could be relied on?

-Therefore, it's important to mention that you can't just buy off accountability when dealing with contractors.
+It’s important to remember that you can't just buy off accountability when dealing with contractors.
 If you're going with a cheaper option, it's imperative to weigh the pros and cons first.

 2. Standard pre-qualification schemes might be useful, but are not sufficient

-There are many pre-qualification schemes available, most now falling under the Safety Schemes in Procurement (SSIP) initiative
+There are several pre-qualification schemes available, most now falling under the Safety Schemes in Procurement (SSIP) initiative.

 However, some of these are geared towards particular industries (such as construction) or particular sectors (such as local authorities) so if you ask contractors to meet one, make sure it is relevant to your sector and the particular job at hand.